 The National Integrated Cyber Infrastructure System (NICIS), which comprises of the Centre for High Performance Computing (CHPC), the South African National Research Network (SANReN) and the Data Intensive Research Initiative of South Africa (DIRISA) will be hosting the CHPC National Conference in November/December 2023.
 At this conference, SANReN will host the seventh annual Cyber Security Challenge (CSC) competition.
 The purpose of the competition is to stimulate interest in Cyber Security in general, but more specifically in the field of Network Security within Southern African Tertiary institutions.
 Therefore, this competition is aimed at university students who are interested in information security fields such as penetration testing, incident response, digital forensics, cryptography, and cyber security training.

-This competition will consist of:
+The annual Cyber Security Challenge competition will consist of:

-The eventual aim is for SANReN to sponsor the winning student team to compete at an appropriate international competition, such as the European Cyber Security Challenge or the BRICS skills challenge, similar to the CHPC’s sponsorship of the CHPC Student Cluster Competition winners to participate in the ISC Student Cluster Competition.
+The eventual aim is for SANReN to sponsor the winning student team to compete in an appropriate international competition, such as the BRICS Future Skills Challenge or the International Cybersecurity Competition, similar to the CHPC’s sponsorship of the CHPC Student Cluster Competition winners to participate in the ISC Student Cluster Competition.
 There is also an opportunity to initiate and grow the Cyber Security Challenge into an African Cyber Games event to potentially be hosted in collaboration with the three Regional Research and Education Networks (RRENs) spanning Africa.